 A temporary stay (up to a year) may be granted to non-EU nationals without a concrete purpose for the stay.
 This temporary permit is only for 1 year and requires that you prepay both rent and state health insurance for the entire term of your permit.
 You must also provide proof of funds to support yourself.
 This amount can vary drastically and is dictated by the police.
 They will give you the amount you must have to prove financial stability.
 Please note that this residence permit is not renewable and does not allow you to work.
 Here are all the details you need on this residence permit.

 If you purchase a residential property in Croatia as a non-EU national, then you may be granted a residence permit.
-The catch is that you can be here for only one year at a time under this permit.
+The catch is that you can be here for only 6 months at a time under this permit.
 At the end of each year term, you must leave for 90 days.
 Then you can return as a tourist and apply for a new temporary residency permit for a year again.
 After which you must leave again.
 Rinse, repeat.
 The reason for this limit is to prevent you from qualifying for permanent residency after 5 years.